worxed/gman/README.md

 ## Project Structure

-gman/
+-gman/
-├── backend/
+-├── backend/
-│   ├── server.js
+-│   ├── server.js
-│   ├── routes/
+-│   ├── routes/
-│   │   └── games.js
+-│   │   └── games.js
-│   └── models/
+-│   └── models/
-│       └── game.model.js
+-│       └── game.model.js
-├── frontend/
+-├── frontend/
-│   ├── public/
+-│   ├── public/
-│   ├── src/
+-│   ├── src/
-│   │   ├── App.js
+-│   │   ├── App.js
-│   │   ├── GameList.js
+-│   │   ├── GameList.js
-│   │   ├── GameItem.js
+-│   │   ├── GameItem.js
-│   │   └── index.js
+-│   │   └── index.js
-│   └── package.json
+-│   └── package.json
-├── README.md
+-├── README.md
-└── package.json
+-└── package.json

-Summary
+## Summary

-The backend is set up with Express.js and MongoDB.
+- The backend is set up with Express.js and MongoDB.
-The frontend is set up with React.
+- The frontend is set up with React.
-Basic CRUD operations for games are implemented.
+- Basic CRUD operations for games are implemented.
-The frontend displays a list of games retrieved from the backend.
+- The frontend displays a list of games retrieved from the backend.
-This document summarizes the progress of